IROpany/shortcode-support-text-button-plugin/CONTRIBUTING.md

 ### 6. License

-This project is licensed under [license name] (https://github.com/IROpany/support_button/blob/main/LICENSE).
+This project is licensed under [license name](https://github.com/IROpany/support_button/blob/main/LICENSE).
 If you contribute, you will be deemed to have agreed to the license.

 ### 7. Words of thanks